JimmyCDChen/New-York-Subway/README.md

 ```

 3. A Database investigation tool named `Adminer` (You can inspect any kind of database from the browser) You can access it from `http://localhost:8080`

+## Key Assumptions

+This New York Subway project is yet production ready due to missing the following implementation in each of the below areas.
+However, due to the natural of a take home assignment with time constraint, I've decided to implement the MVP project at where it stands now.
+There are more recommeded work in these area to make it production ready.

+- Scaling
+- Security
+- Logging
+- Monitoring
+- More conprehensive tests in each structure area
+- API documentation with Swagger

+**At this moment, this project is designed for single application use.**

+### Scaling

+For scaling, there are potential issue where we could face in the current design.
+This project has yet to implement work to handle many requests in scale and distributed system.

+For example, in Challenge-2, one of the requirement is to calculate the correct remaining balance given a unique card.
+We have yet to implement procedure to ensure data correctness.
+One solution is to implement a mutex lock so cards have correct balance when used.

+Recommended TODO:
+- Implement mutex lock for data writing.
+- Implement precomputed train-station fare map for performance.
+- Implement caching technology to improve performance.
+- Implement monitoring for critical components performance such as database, docker containers.

+There are other infrastructure we could adopt to make this application truly scalable such as `load balancer`, `cache service`, `cloud storage`, `event queue` etc.

+### Security

+In a client facing application, we should always implement some authentication for user validation.

+Recommended TODO:
+- Implement API authentication for request client if needed.
+- Implement more validation on edge cases.
+- Check returned error message so no PII data is not revealed.

+### Logging

+There are millions of potential New York City card transaction daily, and it is verbose to record every single transaction in logs

+Recommened TODO:
+- Record each API calls to tracing.
+- Record more timestamp for event and transaction for tracability.
+- Better error logging with more trace.

+### Testing

+The current test coverage is not high yet, but the key area where our business logic lives is covered.
+In a production environemnt, we should ideally have more tests for all structures as well, for normal use cases and also edge casese.

+Recommend TODO:
+- Add test for routing test.
+- Add test for data operation repository.
+- Add test for model entity.
+- Add test for controller.
+- Add Integration tests for spinning up the project, and database tests.

+Also, this project is mainly set up with one environment in mind.
+Ideally a production ready platform should consist of sandbox, stage and production specific environment setting.

+### API documentation

+Ideally we can use swagger for complete API doc set up, so users/developer can easily understand each of our API.
+For now, it's only short handed to the [API table](#api-endpoints) below.

+<p align="right">(<a href="#top">back to top</a>)</p>

 ## Project Structure